“It’s just noise, it can’t possibly kill us.” we say this innocently and actually believe ourselves.

 Protecting your ears while making a call

-- Consider using noise-cancelling headphones or a free noise-cancelling apps like Krisp, which cancels all background noise during a call, leaving only your voice and that of your caller.
+- Consider using noise cancellation apps for Mac or a free noise cancellation apps for Mac like Krisp, which cancels all background noise during a call, leaving only your voice and that of your caller.
+If you’re a Mac user, give a try to one of these noise cancellation apps for Mac.

 Protecting your ears while at home